gatsbyjs/gatsby/docs/docs/themes/authoring-themes.md

 One of the best parts about Yarn workspaces is you can run commands for all of your directories from the root of your project using the `yarn workspace <package>` command.

-Let's try it out.
-You'll need to install Gatsby's dependencies in your `sandbox-app`.
+To try it out, you'll need to install Gatsby's dependencies in your `sandbox-app`.
 To do so, run this command:

 ```bash
 yarn workspace example add gatsby react react-dom
 ```

-Next, let's add these as `peerDependencies` to your theme.
+Next, add these as `peerDependencies` to your theme.

 ```bash
 yarn workspace gatsby-theme-my-theme add --peer gatsby react react-dom